What is Parallel Testing?

 What is not a Parallel Testing

 - Complete product knowledge is required.

 - Need to concentrate on Data input and flow of product

-- Parallel testing is testing multiple applications or subcomponents of one application concurrently to reduce the test time.
+- In Software Engineering, Parallel testing is testing multiple applications or subcomponents of one application concurrently to reduce the test time.